 The Computer Support Certificate is designed for individuals interested in developing the support skills necessary to provide a wide range of end-user support to the computer user.
 Online delivery of many of the courses in this certificate allows the learner to progress at his/her own pace.
-All credits from this certificate can be applied to meet requirements in the Computer Support Specialist or the E-Business Technology Specialist associate degree programs.
+All credits from this certificate can be applied to meet requirements in the Computer Support Specialist associate degree program.